CurveDocs/curve-docs/docs/factory/overview.md

 <h1>Pool Factory Overview</h1>

-A Pool Facotry enables the permissionless deployment of liquidity pools, gauge and, and LP tokens.
+A Pool Factory enables the permissionless deployment of liquidity pools, gauges, and LP tokens.

 !!!deploy "Contract Source & Deployment"
     Factories are deployed on the Ethereum Mainnet, as well as on sidechains and Layer-2 networks.
 Note that some pool types may not yet be supported on these networks.
 A comprehensive list of all deployed contracts is available [here](../references/deployed-contracts.md).
     The source code for each specific Factory contract can be found on GitHub in the respective section.

 Each Factory contract includes **built-in functions designed to populate the [MetaRegistry](../registry/MetaRegistryAPI.md)** with details about the created pools.
 These functions are not documented in this section.
-For more information, please refer to the [MetaRegistry documenataion](../registry/overview.md).
+For more information, please refer to the [MetaRegistry documentation](../registry/overview.md).

 *Note: The methods described below may vary slightly depending on the specific Factory contract.
 Any anomalies or noteworthy features will be detailed as accurately as possible in the relevant section.*